This article answers common questions about the Azure Backup service.

 What happens if I misplace the encryption key?
-Can I recover the data (or) can Microsoft recover the data?
+Can I recover the data?
+Can Microsoft recover the data?

-The key used to encrypt the backup data is present only on the customer premises.
+The key used to encrypt the backup data is present only on your site.
 Microsoft does not maintain a copy in Azure and does not have any access to the key.
 If you misplace the key, Microsoft can't recover the backup data.